maplibre/maplibre/.github/ISSUE_TEMPLATE/new-repo-checklist.md

 - [ ] The primary branch is named `main`.
 - [ ] Set up branch rules to require CI pass and an approval before merge.
   *For smaller projects it might be OK to ignore this rule.*
+- [ ] Setup a branch protection rule to enforce that the repo has no personal branches. *All work (including admins) should be done on forks and submitted via PRs.*

 ## Miscelaneous
-- [ ] The repo must not have any personal branches.
-  *All work should be done on forks and submitted via PRs, including by the admins.*

 - [ ] Repo has a proper GitHub description and an optional web site *Use the gear icon in the upper right corner of the repo page.*
 - [ ] CI automatically runs on all pull requests before merging using GitHub actions